Xe/site/blog/fly.io-heroku-replacement.markdown

 rebuild them.
 This is what the Dogwood stack should have been.
 This represents a generational leap in the capabilities of what a Platform as a Service can do.

-Even more critical is that every app gets its own static IP address that you can use for IP based firewall rules.
-This is something that was straight up impossible in Heroku due to Heroku being a reseller of AWS, but since fly.io owns their own infrastructure and IP space, they can do this with ease.
-Your applications can be reached on a predictable IP and they will have outgoing connections with the same IP.

-<xeblog-conv name="Numa" mood="delet">This is amazingly useful when dealing with
-well-intentioned but outmoded security teams at companies you are integrating with that insist that you absolutely must have a static IP for a service.
-No more having to make ad-hoc SSH proxies or use some shady HTTP proxy as a service.
-You just make connections and they just work.</xeblog-conv>

 The stream VOD in the footer of this post contains my first impressions using fly.io to try and deploy an app written with [Deno](https://deno.land) to the cloud.
 I ended up creating a terrible CRUD app on stream using SQLite that